zgilkerson/azure-pipelines-agent/docs/troubleshooting.md

 NOTE: This is scoped to your current window.
 If you start again from a new cmd you will need to set this again.
 If you are running the Agent as a service you can set an environment variable with the same name and value.

-3. Navigate to the _layout folder and type run
+3. Navigate to the _layout folder and type run to start the agent.
 ```bash
 \vsts-agent> cd _layout
 \vsts-agent\_layout> run
 ```
-The agent is now running.

 4. You can now do things in VSTS and see the requests that come from the Agent.
 A good example is queueing a new build.
 After you do that you should see requests in Fiddler coming from the agent.worker Process.